 - A12.
 CPD is necessary for all members, regardless of sector or size of the organization in which they operate, because: - (a) All members have an obligation of professional competence and due care to their clients, employing organizations, and relevant stakeholders, and are expected to perform competently within their professional environment; - (b) Members in all sectors are subject to public scrutiny and contribute to the maintenance of public trust; - (c) The public is likely to rely on the designation and professional standing of the member.
 Lack of competence of a member has the potential to damage the reputation and standing of the member, the employer, the Institute and the accountancy profession as a whole; - (d) Rapidly changing environments drive the need to develop new areas of professional competence; and - (e) Employers recruiting members may rely on the professional designation as evidence of professional competence. - A13.
-Except for a member who holds a Practising Certificate, where a member is: - (a) a holder of an active license issued by a State Board of Accountancy ("State Board") of the United States of America; or - (b) a current member of one or more of the following Global Accounting Alliance (GAA) institutes: - Chartered Professional Accountants Canada (CPA Canada); - Chartered Accountants Australia and New Zealand (CA ANZ); - The Institute of Chartered Accountants in England and Wales (ICAEW); - Chartered Accountants Ireland (CAI); - The Institute of Chartered Accountants of Scotland (ICAS); and - The South African Institute of Chartered Accountants (SAICA).
+Except for a member who holds a Practising Certificate, where a member is a current member of one or more of the following Global Accounting Alliance (GAA) institutes: - Chartered Professional Accountants Canada (CPA Canada); - Chartered Accountants Australia and New Zealand (CA ANZ); - The Institute of Chartered Accountants in England and Wales (ICAEW); - Chartered Accountants Ireland (CAI); - The Institute of Chartered Accountants of Scotland (ICAS); and - The South African Institute of Chartered Accountants (SAICA)

-that member may choose, from that State Board which issued the active license or from the above-mentioned GAA institutes of which he/she is a member, which CPD requirements/regulations to comply with.
+that member may choose, from the above-mentioned GAA institutes of which he/she is a member, which CPD requirements/regulations to comply with.
 Such compliance is deemed as compliance with the requirements of paragraph 10(a) and (b) for the year or period concerned.

-Members who are holders of a Specialist Designation awarded by the Institute are not permitted to choose to comply with the CPD requirements of a State Board or of another GAA institute as regards any CPD requirements of the Institute relating to the Specialist Designation.
-The Institute's CPD requirements relating to the Specialist Designation must be complied with.
+Members who are holders of a Specialist Designation awarded by the Institute are not permitted to choose to comply with the CPD requirements of another GAA institute as regards any CPD requirements of the Institute relating to the Specialist Designation.
+The Institute's CPD requirements relating to the Specialist Designation in paragraph 11 must be complied with.